bgrusnak/stravidom-boilerplate/README.md

 	- Go to the `http://127.0.0.1/strapi/api/articles`

 ## Security for Endpoints
-Secure all your Strapi related endpoints in Nginx, make sure to use API tokens to connect to the backend and keep this information private.
-The Nginx config that on the repo is for development, not production ⛔️
+The Nginx protects all endpoints with SSL certificate, you need to issue the correct certificates and
+* add the certificate to the *cert* folder
+* fix the config/nginx/default.conf to use the new certificates and site name.

 ## Contributing